DanMcGann/jrl/LIBRARY.md

+# TEMP - This branch is targeting what will eventually be gtsam 4.3

 # JRL Library

 In addition to defining the platform / language agnostic JRL formats this package also provides a library to make it easy to work with JRL data in C++ and Python.